Kafva/lofy/README.md

 ./live.sh
 vite build --watch
 ```
+## Quirks
+* Blank spaces in a `m3u` file do _not_ need to be escaped
+* [Autoplay restrictions](https://developer.mozilla.org/en-US/docs/Web/Media/Autoplay_guide#autoplay_availability) will prevent the application from immediately playing tracks in some setups.
+* Audio files are expected to have a non-empty `title` in their metadata.

 ## Future work
-Youtube-dl has support for many other sources and it should not be to difficult
+YouTube-dl has support for many other sources and it should not be to difficult
 to integrate e.g. Soundcloud.